Pachysandra terminalis: Cultivation

 Pachysandra terminalis is cultivated as an ornamental plant, for use as a massed groundcover, low grouped element, or accent plant in the ground.
 It is a suitable lower plant for container gardening, and shaded or "northside" window boxes.
 It takes about three years to establish a solid groundcover in suitable climates, when new plantings are spaced 6–12 in apart.
 It spreads by new stems sprouting from the spreading root system.

 The plant prefers a moist and well-drained soil that is both acidic and rich.
 A humus amended loam (acidic pH) soil, with regular organic fertilizer applications and watering-rainfall is optimal.
 However, the plant is tolerant of neutral to slightly alkaline pH soils, and to periodic dryness, especially in humid and non-arid climates.

 Cultivars

 Numerous cultivars have been developed for garden use, of which 'Variegata' has gained the Royal Horticultural Society's Award of Garden Merit.

 Propagation

 Pachysandra terminalis can be propagated by dividing and transplanting clumps, by rooting stem cuttings, or by removing seedlings that have grown through the spread of roots from the main flower.

+Invasiveness

+Pachysandra terminalis is highly invasive in the United States and Canada.
+Brought to North America from Asia as an ornamental groundcover, it spreads aggressively via underground rhizomes.
+It forms dense, evergreen mats that expand across property lines, crowding out native species and altering forest ecosystems.
+There are many native groundcovers that can be substituted for Japanese pachysandra.